Captain Stephen McGregor (1908–1944)

 He took the name of Stephen McGregor.
 He went to the West of which he had read.
 He worked days and nights and months as a migrate [sic] harvest worker.
 He went to foreign ports until the beckoning finger of adventure pointed to an Army recruiting post.
 It offered a chance for Stephen McGregor to make good.
 And Stephen McGregor did.

 Corporal McGregor reenlisted again on December 22, 1932.
-Soon after, on December 27, he left Fort Bliss on detached service as a student at the Cavalry School at Fort Riley, Kansas.
+Soon after, on December 27, he left Fort Bliss on detached service for noncommissioned officer training at The Cavalry School, Fort Riley, Kansas.
 He arrived at Fort Riley on January 2, 1933.
-It appears that he rejoined the 7th Cavalry in May 1933.
+During mounted drill on the morning of April 29, 1933, a horse fell on McGregor, spraining his left ankle.
+He was treated at the Station Hospital, Fort Riley, Kansas, on May 1, 1933, and recuperated in quarters until May 5.
+It appears that he rejoined the 7th Cavalry later that month.

 Wilhelmina Syfrit wrote in her column: